Drive me is a Driving Experience Mentoring Program to help you get the required 75 hours for your P’s.

 Final driving test (VORT) must be successfully completed with a professional driving instructor; this cost is not included in Drive Me Program.

-This program can be funded under Core Supports or Capacity Building Supports depending on your available NDIS funding
+This program can be funded under Core Supports or Capacity Building Supports depending on your available NDIS funding.
+NB: If using capacity building funding to access the program, the cost of the VORT will need to be self-funded.

 Youth Options thanks Bunnings for their generous support for providing Youth Options’s headquarters with a Power Pass, trade level prices, discounts and building materials for our Rule The Tools, FHAT Designs and Youth Space Workshops.